 6. Reception by the Congregation.

 New members needing to be baptized or make public profession of faith will be asked to do so in a Sunday worship service within about 8 weeks of their New Member Interview.
 The church body as a whole recognizes new members several times each year by printing their names in the bulletin, asking them to come forward for public affirmation of the membership vows, and greeting by the membership.

 7. Get Involved in a Community Group

-Joining a Community Group is not part of the official membership process, nor is it a requirement.
+Joining a group is not part of the official membership process, nor is it a requirement.
 But “joining” means so much more than technically being on the church rolls: it means being part of the lives of others.
 Community groups are a good place for that to happen, as they help foster fellowship, teaching, member care and communication.
 Your involvement in one of these groups will not only help you grow spiritually, but will give you many opportunities for service, introduce you to other members of Emmanuel and will be a place for you to experience a relationship with Jesus Christ.